 Medomsley Detention Centre – Compensation for Abuse Victims

-The first report of physical abuse appeared in the media in 1967.
-David Watkins MP raised concerns about the treatment of inmates at the facility, after hearing claims from a mother that her teenage son was subjected to repeated beatings.
-The boy spent 5 weeks in hospital.
+Reports of physical abuse started to emerge in 1967, when David Watkins MP raised concerns about the treatment of inmates at the facility, after hearing claims from a mother that her teenage son was subjected to repeated beatings.
+The victim spent five weeks in hospital receiving treatment.

-Mr Watkins took his complaint to the Home Secretary.
-The MP received a response from the then Home Office minister Lord Stonham, stating that the mother and son’s claim was unsubstantiated.
+Mr Watkins took his complaint to the then Home Secretary but was told the claim was unsubstantiated.
 The matter was not pursued.

-In excess of £1million has been awarded in out-of-court settlements to the victims of physical and sexual abuse at Medomsley Detention Centre.
+It is estimated that In excess of £3 million has been awarded in out-of-court settlements to the victims of physical and sexual abuse at Medomsley Detention Centre.

 Those who were physically abused can apply for between £1,750 and £5,000 subject to the amount of time served in Medomsley and permanent nature of injuries sustained.

 Among those who suffered is victim Gary Wallace, who told the BBC that some wardens were “definitely sadistic”.
 He said: “If they did go a bit over and give you a black eye and you were due a visit they would cancel the visit by saying you weren’t too well, or you didn’t want to see them.”